HAECHI-LABS/vvisp/packages/vvisp/commands/README.md

 ## deploy-service

-> haechi deploy-service [options]
+> vvisp deploy-service [options]

-Deploy the service described in `service.haechi.json`.
+Deploy the service described in `service.vvisp.json`.
-First, we make sure that `service.haechi.json` is defined.
+First, we make sure that `service.vvisp.json` is defined.
 If it is defined, we deploy the proxy contract corresponding to the contract and the registry contract corresponding to the service.
-When it is first deployed, `state.haechi.json` is created to save the deployment status.
+When it is first deployed, `state.vvisp.json` is created to save the deployment status.
-If you upgrade to another version later, you can change `service.haechi.json` and deploy again.
+If you upgrade to another version later, you can change `service.vvisp.json` and deploy again.
-The service will be upgraded to the state defined in modified `service.haechi.json`.
+The service will be upgraded to the state defined in modified `service.vvisp.json`.

 If deployment fails due to an unexpected problem during deployment, re-enter the command and redeploy it from the point of interruption.

-**It is not recommended to change `state.haechi.json` unless it is a special case.**
+**It is not recommended to change `state.vvisp.json` unless it is a special case.**

-To create `service.haechi.json`, see [here](../../../CONFIGURATION.md#service).
+To create `service.vvisp.json`, see [here](../../../CONFIGURATION.md#service).

 __Example__

 ```
-$ haechi deploy-service
+$ vvisp deploy-service
 ```

 __Process__